cadets/llvm-prov/README.md

 $ llvm-prov-make buildworld     # I often like to append: -j8 2>&1 | tee build.log
 ```

+## Build individual instrumented binaries

-Then, to play with instrumentation of a specific tool, use the `llvm-prov-make`
+To play with instrumentation of a specific tool, use the `llvm-prov-make`
 script to enter a build environment within the FreeBSD source tree:

 ```sh